 APPENDIX 1.
-The limited capability for work assessment: the points
+The limited capability for work assessment

 To be assessed as having a limited capability for work, you need to score 15 points or more.
 Add together the highest scores from each of the activity headings that apply to you.

-If any of the tasks marked in bold apply, you'll also satisfy the limited capability for work-related activity assessment (in which case any contributory ESA payable will not be limited to just 12 months).
+If any of the tasks marked in bold apply, you'll also satisfy the limited capability for work-related activity assessment (in which case ESA payable won't be limited to 12 months).